Skip Ribbon Commands

 Audiology

 Audiology clinic at Sengkang General Hospital (SKH) is staffed with a skilled team of Audiologists who collaborates closely with a team of Ear, Nose and Throat (ENT) doctors and other healthcare professionals.
-Audiologists specialize in performing diagnostic assessments for hearing, tinnitus, dizziness, and balance related problems.
+Audiologists specialise in performing diagnostic assessments for hearing, tinnitus, dizziness, and balance related problems.
 They also provide hearing rehabilitation services to help improve patient's hearing-related quality of life and speech understanding through hearing device prescription, fitting, counselling, and rehabilitation.

 While hearing aids benefit many, some conditions are more complex and require more sophisticated management.
 Our experienced team of Audiologists and ENT specialists strives to bring back the joy of hearing in such complex cases through the provision of cochlear implants or bone conduction hearing implants.
 Post cochlear implant rehabilitations services are provided in close collaboration and co-ordination with our Speech and Language Therapists at SKH.